 No matter – the score was hailed by critics the world over as a vital element in the film's narrative.
 Greenwood reunited with Anderson in 2012 for divisive drama The Master – in the process coming up with a wonderfully unsettling work that brilliantly captures the duality of the disturbed central character, played by Joaquin Phoenix.
 In between, Greenwood also composed scores for Haruki Murakami adaptation Norwegian Wood in 2010 and Lynne Ramsay's wonderfully disturbing We Need to Talk About Kevin in 2011.
 So what does the future hold for this eclectic and unpredictable musician?
 Whatever it holds, one thing can be guaranteed – the work is sure to be surprising and challenging.
 In continuing the pop/classical crossover path as demonstrated by the likes of Deep Purple (Concerto for Group and Orchestra) and Paul McCartney (Liverpool Oratorio), Greenwood has secured both popular and critical approval – a position for which many artists strive to achieve.

 "You Were Never Really Here" sees Greenwood in full avant garde mode yet again, with his score featuring some electric sounds, some strumming and some drumming.
 Yet it is absolutely perfect for the movie with its many broken characters, especially the riveting performance of Joaquin Phoenix.
+Released the same year was "Phantom Thread" which is really quite different in style from Greenwood's other scores.
+The film is romantic and even dreamy in places, and the main theme is a light classical fantasia for upper class lounge piano and orchestra!
+There are other themes which are more unsettled or even ambivalent, but the pervading feel is this piano/orchestral mood.

 A number of Radiohead songs have been used on film soundtracks.
 The film "Romeo+Juliet" featured two tracks by the band: "Exit Music (For a Film)" was written by Radiohead for the closing credits, and included on their album "OK Computer".
 The track "Talk Show Host" was also adapted by Nellee Hooper to feature on the film.